TristanMNorton/grocery-app/README.md

 ```
 npm start
 ```
 This will run on port 3000.
-Technically you can fire up postman and just start fiddle fucking with the api part at this point.
-Or if you're not part of the herd and feel like using something dope and free you can use insomnia.
+Technically you can fire up postman and just start fiddling with the api part at this point.

 In another console dialog within the same directory, start the vue-cli server for the front end:
 ```